OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/log-analytics/log-analytics-itsmc-service-manager-script.md

 # Installations
 ################

-# Allowing hello execution of hello script for current user.
+# Allowing the execution of the script for current user.
 Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope CurrentUser -Force

 Write-Host "Checking for required modules..."